imxrt-rs/imxrt-hal/CONTRIBUTING.md

 build for your target system so that unit and integration tests can execute.
 Of course, adding `--target=thumbv7em-none-eabihf` will work as well.

-To build a HAL with chip family features, enable that feature along with the RAL
+To build a HAL with chip features, enable that feature along with the RAL
 feature:

 ```